Scroll Top

 The RDA of magnesium for women is 320 milligrams (mg), while the daily value is 400 mg.
 There is an upper limit of 350 mg, but that is for the supplement portion of magnesium intake.
 Too much magnesium from food does not pose a health risk in healthy individuals, because the kidneys eliminate excess amounts in the urine.8,9

-In terms of supplements, there are many formulations of magnesium.
+There are many formulations of magnesium.
 Magnesium oxide is the least expensive form but can have a laxative effect in some people.
 For some people, this is a benefit of magnesium!
 However, for those not in need of a laxative, magnesium chelate, magnesium malate, and magnesium glycinate are all formulated to avoid loose stools.
-We have both had good luck with magnesium glycinate.
-Because magnesium can have a muscle-relaxing and calming effect, it’s a good supplement to take at bedtime (we do).
+Because magnesium can have a muscle-relaxing and calming effect, it’s a good supplement to take at bedtime.

 EXPERTS, RESOURCES, AND THINGS TO EXPLORE